 The successes of local businesses and the ability to attract foreign companies to establish a business presence in Singapore is, in part, due to the business-friendly environment of the country.
 Despite all that, companies still need to remain vigilant.
 Especially as more and more businesses get integrated into regional and global economies.

 Due to the greater threats and risks of economic crime in the higher risk territories outside of Singapore, the regulatory standards that have been producing lower crime rates in Singapore may prove to be less active in these higher-risk regions.
 Additionally, the level of confidence and trust companies in Singapore have in their local law enforcement agencies may be less or completely absent in such high-risk territories.

 It is crucial that businesses understand these challenges.
-Business must know the appropriate measures that are available to navigate their way through the murky waters of bribery and corruption.
-Furthermore, even more modern and sophisticated cybercrimes.
-What this essentially means is that organizations need to be aware that these risks exists.
-They should be ready to mobilize help, both internal and external, when the need arises.
+Businesses must know the appropriate measures that are available to navigate their way through the murky waters of bribery and corruption.
+Furthermore, even more, modern and sophisticated cybercrimes.
+What this essentially means is that organizations need to be aware that these risks exist.
+They should be ready to mobilize help, both internal and external when the need arises.